It’s now just over a year that we’ve been living through the coronavirus pandemic; the…

 All day long we hear commercials calling out “call us toll free!” or “contact us on our free hotline number”.
-The relationship between these different types of telephone numbers is confusing; a hotline number can be a toll free number, but a toll free number isn’t always a hotline number.
+The relationship between these different types of telephone numbers is confusing; a hotline number can be an 800 number, but a toll free number isn’t always a hotline number.
 Have we lost you yet?

 The first thing to know about both types of numbers is this: They can be called at no cost to the caller.

 In 1967, the United States saw the assignment of toll free numbers to large companies for special events with high volumes of incoming calls, to protect usual day-to-day incoming business calls.
 These toll free numbers were handled by dedicated in-house teams, or outsourced to call centers.
 Eventually, larger companies were able to select their own number instead, leading to a rise in popularity.

 Substantial growth came with the introduction of easy to dial phone numbers like 1-800-555-1234, and Vanity phone numbers like 1-800- CALLNOW (1-800-225-5669).
 Soon enough, small and medium-sized businesses found their way to toll free numbers as well.
 In the early 90s, the FCC began to offer number porting: meaning that companies could keep their toll free numbers when moving or changing service providers.